baremaps/openstreetmap-vecto/README.md

 ## Getting started

-In order to experiment with OpenStreetMap Vecto, you first need to clone the current repository and to edit the `.env` file according to your local environment.
+In order to experiment with OpenStreetMap Vecto, you first need to clone the current repository

 ```
 git clone git@github.com:baremaps/openstreetmap-vecto.git
 cd openstreetmap-vecto/
-cp env.sample .env
 ```

 Then, you can start the docker images, import the data, and edit the map with the following commands.

 ```
-docker-compose up --build --detach
+docker-compose up --build -d
-docker-compose exec app bash -c scripts/import.sh
-docker-compose exec app bash -c scripts/edit.sh
 ```

+This default environment will:

+* Import OSM data of the Liechtenstein
+* Import natural earth data (https://www.naturalearthdata.com/downloads/)
+* import osm water polygon
+* import osm simplified water polygons.

+You can override this data loaded by modifying the `scripts/import.sh` file.

+To override settings.
+Copy the `env.sample` file to `.env` and modify env var.

 ## Docker compose setup